swanandrao/ecaaf/README.md

 ### Getting Started

-You can get started with ecaaf with our [quickstart](/docs/quickstart.md).
+You can get started with Khaas with our [quickstart](/docs/quickstart.md).

 ### Reporting Issues